Verkleckert/powershell-motd/README.md

-# powershell-motd
+# Powershell MOTD
-A collection of motd's for your Powershell
+A collection of MOTDs for your Powershell.

+You need to have installed a Nerd Font for most of these designs to work.